Song

 How much did An Ending (Ascent) make in total?

-An Ending (Ascent) does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+An Ending (Ascent) does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does An Ending (Ascent) make per stream?